wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/5-exercise-expand-related-entities-&-search-content-in-microsoft-graph.md

 ![Screenshot of the console application with the $expand query parameters](../media/app-run-06.png)

 This example focuses on using the Microsoft Graph .NET SDK to create queries.
-In the previous screenshot, notice the query endpoint submitted to the Microsoft Graph after the results are written to the console.
+In the previous screenshot, notice the query endpoint submitted to Microsoft Graph after the results are written to the console.

 ## Use the Graph Explorer to search for content